leopck/ChuWi-Cube-i7-Book-Hackintosh/README.md

 - Foresee 64GB SSD is detected
 - Power Button is working
 - Volume Rocker button is working for volume
+- ChuWi Docking Station (Keyboard + USB 2.0 on the dock) [Worked after integrating the USBxHCIInjection kext]

 ## What does not work:
 - Touchscreen
-- ChuWi Docking Station (Touchpad + Keyboard + USB 2.0 on the dock)
+- ChuWi Docking Station (Touchpad)
 - Intel WiFi
 - Built-in Speaker
 - Power management for battery detection (Right now it detects it as AC powered not battery powered)